-Typically, this analysis looks at the visual character of a site, the anticipated changes to the existing character, and the anticipated viewer response to those changes.
-Because STAP addresses the entire City, a full analysis of each of the 3,000 plus locations for proposed transit shelter/bus stop improvements is not feasible.
-Therefore, the following analysis was prepared for a generic application of one of the proposed STAP locations.
+Typically, this analysis methodology looks at the visual character of a site, the anticipated changes to the existing character, quality, and the anticipated viewer response to those changes.
+Visual quality or aesthetics includes aspects such as size, shape, color, texture and general composition, as well as the relationship between the proposed changes and existing elements to remain.
+Because the project would be located throughout the entire City, the following analysis was prepared for a typical application of one of the proposed transit shelter locations.